-Financial events are frequent statements by countries, central banks or other financial institutions, on topics such as unemployment rate, manufacture numbers and many more.
-A decrease in a country’s unemployment rate can indicate that the economy is strong, and this can lead to an increase of the local currency.
+Financial events are statements or data releases made by countries, central banks or other financial institutions, on topics such as the unemployment rate, manufacturing numbers, consumer spending and many more.
+Prior to these figures being releases, investors release their anticipated figures.
+If the release exceeds expectation, this can push up the price of the relevant assets.
+However, if the release falls below expectation than this can push down the price of the asset lined to the data.
+For instance a decrease in a country’s unemployment rate can indicate that the economy is strong, and this can lead to an increase of the local currency.

 If it’s a major one it will affect other currencies as well.
 Before the event takes place traders speculate on its content, and based on these speculations open positions.
 All the events can be seen and followed on the economic calendar.

-If the trader believes the Euro will go up he will enter a ‘buy’ command.
+If the trader believes that the Euro will go up, he will enter a ‘BUY’ command.
 Then he will be required to select an amount – say 10,000 units.
 The price for that is $12,356, and using leverage it comes to $30.89.
-If the market responded the way the trader predicted and the Euro rose from 1.2356 to 1.2360 – 4 pips, the trader would have made a profit from this trade.
+If the market responds the way the trader predicted and the Euro rose from 1.2356 to 1.2360 – 4 pips, the trader would have made a profit from this trade.

 Why Trade Forex with AvaTrade?

-These tools and many others allow you to trade peacefully and know that AvaTrade has your back.
-Everything we provide is on the highest possible level, and we go to great measures to constantly innovate and improve them for you.
+These tools and many others allow you to trade comfortably and know that AvaTrade has your back.
+Everything we provide is to the highest possible level, and we go to great measures to constantly innovate and improve them for you.